 Kane has a particular interest in the Irish language, an Ghaeilge, and analyzing Irish-English relations using vernacular sources from both societies.
 That interest in the multilingual study of early modern Ireland and England led him to start Léamh.org, a digital project which seeks to assist those wishing to engage with Early Modern Irish texts, c.
 1200-1700.

 His interest in encounter and the challenges of negotiating difference carries over to contemporary society as well.
 He is founding co-director of the Encounters Series, a program for public dialogue that links scholarly research with community concerns, and the founding and current Director of UConn’s Democracy and Dialogues Initiative, housed in the Thomas J. Dodd Research Center under the aegis of the Human Rights Institute.

-Alyse O'Hara is a third-year Ph.D. student in UConn's English Department.
+Alyse O'Hara is a fourth-year Ph.D. candidate in UConn's English Department.
 Her research joins early modern British drama and poetry with music as she focuses on musical adaptations and appropriations of Renaissance literature.
 She has a B.A. in English from Syracuse University, and she received her M.A. in English from Angelo State University.
-She is one of the co-coordinators for the Early Modern Studies Working Group.
+She is the graduate coordinator for the Early Modern Studies Working Group.